linnarsson-lab/loom-viewer/README.md

 2017-10-20 21:15:03,335 - INFO -     Expanding rows (stored in /home/job/loom-datasets/Published/cortex.loom.rows subfolder)
 ```

-As you might have guessed, the `loom tile` and `loom expand` commands will automatically search all projects for _all_ matching file names, and expand each.
+Note: the `loom tile` and `loom expand` commands will automatically search _all_ projects for _all_ matching file names, and expand each.
 Unique file names are therefore encouraged!

 Because expansion can be slow for larger Loom files, the command checks if the relevant subfolder already exists and skips expansion if it does.
 Meaning that if you abort gene expansion halfway, the unexpanded genes will not be added if you try again.
-To force that, run: `loom expand -rt cortex.loom` (`t` for "truncate"), which generates newly expanded files for _all_ genes.
+To force that, run: `loom expand -rt cortex.loom` (`t` for "truncate"), which generates newly expanded files for _all_ genes, even the previously expanded ones.
 Alternatively, delete the subfolder in question.

 ### Other uses of the `loom` command-line tool